EndPointCorp/end-point-blog/2026/03/why-ai-extractor-fails-on-msg-emails-and-how-to-fix-decoding.md

 If your code assumes UTF-8 for `.msg` HTML bytes, non-UTF messages can decode into garbage.
 Then downstream steps (HTML-to-PDF, OCR, LLM extraction, post-processing) just preserve and propagate bad text.

-### The hidden failure point in the pipeline

-The break is usually here:

-1. Read `.msg` HTML body bytes.
-2. Decode with wrong charset or permissive replacement.
-3. Pass corrupted text to extraction.
-4. Blame extraction quality.

-If step two is wrong, steps three and four never had a chance.

 ### The fix: strict, explicit, controlled

 You do not need a big rewrite.
 A small decode policy change can remove a whole class of silent failures.
 For `.msg` HTML bytes:

 1. Read the encoding hint from message metadata.
 2. Map that hint to a decoder codec.